offbynull/learn/Biology/input/input.md

     crop 0 0 0.15 1.0
     ```

-    The sister chromatids start to condense into an X shape, where the only part they remain attached at is the centromere.
+    Each chromatin duplicates to become a sister chromatid pair (2 chromatids that are attached to each other).
+Then, each sister chromatid pair condenses and forms an X shape where the only part that the sister chromatids remain attached at is their centromeres.

     The membrane of the nucleus goes away and the 2 centrosomes that were originally attached to that membrane get moved to opposite ends of the cell.
-Microtubules are attached from the centrosomes to the kinetochore of the sister chromatids.
+Microtubules are attached from the centrosomes to the kinetochore of the sister chromatid pairs.

-    While in their condensed form, each sister chromatid pair go through a process called `{bm} chromosomal crossover`: they swap segments with the other sister chromatid pair that's their homolog.
-The end result is that the sister chromatids are no longer exact copies of each other -- a single chromatid in each sister chromatid pair ends up with a partial result.
+    While in their condensed form, sister chromatid pairs go through a process called `{bm} chromosomal crossover`: A chromatid from a sister chromatid pair swaps segments of itself with a chromatid from another sister chromatid pair.
+The sister chromatid pairs doing the swapping must be homologs of each other (contains alternative versions of the same genes).

+    ```{note}
+    Remember that the source cell comes with 2n chromosomes, where each chromosome has a sibling that has alternate versions of the same genes.
+One sibling came from the father and the other sibling came from the mother.
+The homolog refers to this sibling -- each sibling contains different versions of the same set of genes.
+    ```

     ```{img}
     Chromosome Crossover.svg